-In the south of Slovakia, between the towns of Nitra and Levice, there are located four VVER 440/V-213 pressurised water reactors units of the Mochovce NPP.
+In the south of Slovakia, between the towns of Nitra and Levice, there are four WWER 440/V-213 pressurised water reactors of Mochovce NPP with the power of 470 MW each.

-Unit 1 supplies electricity to the power grid since the summer of 1998, and Unit 2 since the late 1999.
+The Unit 1 have supplied electricity to the grid since the summer of 1998, the Unit 2 since late 1999.
 Their gross power output was up-rated from 440 to 470 MW per each unit.
-Each Mochovce NPP unit generates over 3,000 GWh of electricity annually, which represents approximately 11% of Slovakia's electricity consumption.
+Two Mochovce NPP Units deliver roughly 7 million MWh of electricity annually that is over one quarter of Slovakia's electricity demand.

 |20 000 BC